-Panniculus Retractor Demo
+Panniculus Retractor Custom Model

 Building On The Client’s Model Making

-In this case, the sales representatives from Clinical Innovations needed to give clinicians hands-on practice using their panniculus retractor and help them grow accustomed to pulling the tissue back, which in a real surgical setting often offers more resistance than they expect.
+In this case, the sales representatives from Clinical Innovations needed to give clinicians hands-on practice using their panniculus retractor and help them grow accustomed to pulling the tissue back, which, in a real surgical setting, often offers more resistance than they expect.
 Realistic clinical demonstrations are critical to achieving full retraction for surgical site access and ultimately increasing device adoption in the field.

 Building on the momentum created by the sales rep’s model, Pulse MDM considered new features, enhancements, and functionality in addition to making the model more professional looking and economical to make in larger quantities.